 NHS Scotland has been placed on emergency footing and many aspect of non-urgent elective care will be postponed.
-During Phase 2 of the Scottish Government’s phased variation to lockdown conditions, a wider range of health services will begin to resume.
+As we move through the Phases of the Scottish Government’s phased variation to lockdown conditions, a wider range of health services will begin to resume.
 On 31st May, NHS Scotland and the Scottish Government published Re-Mobilise, Recover, Re-design: The Framework for NHS Scotland, which sets out how Health Boards will follow national and local clinical advice to safely and gradually prioritise the resumption of some paused services.

 NHS Health Services Scotland is producing a COVID-19 Compendium with links to current national and international policy, guidance and resources from key organisations.
 The compendium is being updated daily during the COVID-19 pandemic.

 A digital National Wellbeing Hub has been launched (11th May 2020) for health and social care staff, carers, volunteers and their families to access relevant support when they need it.
 It provides a range of self-care and wellbeing resources designed to aid resilience as the whole workforce responds to the impact of coronavirus (COVID-19).